 Locates scanner tables in the stream pointed to by fp and loads them.
 Memory for the tables is allocated via yyalloc.
 You must call this function before the first call to yylex.
 The argument scanner only appears in the reentrant scanner.
-This function '''
+This function returns '0' (zero) on success, or non-zero on error. '''

-The loaded tables are not automatically destroyed (unloaded) when you call yylex_destroy.
+The loaded tables are not automatically destroyed (unloaded) when you call yylex\destroy.
 The reason is that you may create several scanners of the same type (in a reentrant scanner), each of which needs access to these tables.
 To avoid a nasty memory leak, you must call the following function:

-int yytables_destroy ([yyscan_t scanner])
+int yytables\destroy ([yyscan\t scanner])